manuganji/manuganji.github.io/_posts/2017-05-04-system-design.md

 Its very hard to resist Interventionist bias.
 But its important to realise that _not doing something_ is also a decision.

 **Rules are bad** - I can't remember the last time I saw rule that doesn't break under some condition.
 As soon as something bad happens we want to create a rule or a policy to make sure that doesn't happen again.
 But sometimes accepting a small risk is better than creating inflexible rules.
 This tendency to _do something about it_ is very hard to resist.

 **Excessive Automation** - Again interventionists tend to forget the hidden redudancies of manual processes.
 Everything that can be automated need not be automated.

 # Gathering Requirements for the System

 I'll list down the order of preference for source of requirements

 1. Experienced Practitioners: This is by the far the best source for requirements.
 They'd have done the processes thousands of times.
 Often manually or with little automation.
 They can often tell what they want and more importantly **why** they want it.
 They can be opinionated sometimes.
-One good filter is to pick the leader for your desired variable which could be RoI, Time spent on job, Least manpower required, Maximum customer delight, etc.
+One good filter is to pick the leader for your desired variable which could be RoI/ Time spent on job/ Least manpower required/ Maximum customer delight, etc.

-2. Through interviews: Interviewing a bunch of potential users for your tool.
-This has one advantage - you get to hear multiple perspectives about different problems.
+2. Customer Interviews: Interviewing a bunch of potential users for your tool.
+This has one advantage - you get to hear multiple perspectives about the same problems.
 But it is also often that a small minority figures out the secret to success while the majority constantly misses the obvious.

 3. Tinkering and Optimisation: You come up with an outsider approach to a problem and put something out there.
 You react to customer feedback and constantly test your assumptions.